Skip to Content

 I’m using the measurements we needed to extend our shutters for today’s tutorial.
 Your exact measurements will most likely vary.

-Once you have your measurements, you will begin using the miter saw to cut approximately 12 boards from the lumber.
+Once you have your measurements, you will use the miter saw to cut approximately 12 boards from the lumber.

 Next, use your biscuit joiner to cut and add biscuits to join 3 of the boards together.